KrisBierma/reactClickyGame/README.md

 # React Clicky Game

-Clicky Game is built with React components and is deployed on GitHub Pages.
+The Peanuts Game is built with React components and is deployed on GitHub Pages.

 ## Instructions